-I expect a high-priced tool to work well; that’s certainly true for a firearm.
+I expect a high-priced tool to work well; that’s certainly true for handguns.
 But what I really love to see: an inexpensive gun perform well.
 That’s probably why I’ve bought a couple dozen Mosin Nagants over the years.
 Anyway, after our visit to STI, TTAG James69 asked when we were going to see a review of the decidedly lower-priced Rock Island Armory 1911.
-I’ve been itching to try one myself for a while, so I emailed a request to TTAG command for a base model in .45ACP mos riki-tik . . .
+I’ve been itching to try one myself for a while, so I emailed a request to TTAG command for a base model in .45ACP most riki-tik . . .

 Dan’s gun had obvious tool marks throughout, including a pretty deep one on the trigger guard.
 Most of the edges are sharp and rough.
 But come on, this is a $470 1911 made in the Philippines.
 It’s not supposed to be pretty.
 The Rock Island Armory GI Standard FS isn’t a beauty contest winner by any means, but that doesn’t mean it won’t shoot.
 Does it?